 It is possible to execute pre-nuptial (before marriage) agreements and also to execute post-nuptial (after marriage) agreements related to your and your spouse’s assets and debts.
 We have drafted and defended many such agreements.

 Don’t depend on forms or online legal services – they often don’t abide by Louisiana law and cannot defend you in a court of law.
-Let us help you before or after your marriage by coming in for a free consultation.
+Let us help you before or after your marriage by coming in for a consultation.